vinstic-myshell/myshell-doc-en/roadmap.md

 <details>

-<summary>Self-controlled LLM Model</summary>
+<summary>LLM model with autonomous control</summary>

-Already on the way
+It's already on the way.

-Support feeding your own fine-tuning corpus, making your BOT fully meet your expectations🤗
+Support for feeding your own fine-tuned language data, making your BOT fully meet your expectations 🤗

-Lifetime memory library
+Lifetime memory bank

-Internet connection and API access capabilities!
+Internet connectivity and API access capabilities!

 Fewer restrictions